 1. Meal Prep

-Make your breakfast the night before or make a bigger batch at the beginning of the week.
+Make your breakfast the night before (like my PB & J Overnight Oats recipe below) or make a bigger batch at the beginning of the week.
 You can cook once and eat twice or even thrice!

 2. Set the Stage